mixxxdj/manual/source/chapters/library.rst

 Using third-party software
 --------------------------

-If you have modified file metadata in third-party software, select :menuselection:`Library --> Rescan Library` in the menu on top of the application window.
-This prompts Mixxx to re-read the metadata from **all** tracks in the library.
+If you have edited file metadata in third-party software you need to re-import the modified metadata into Mixxx manually by selecting the affected tracks, open the context menu, and then choose :menuselection:`Metadata --> Import From File Tags`.

+.. hint:: Rescanning the library with :menuselection:`Library --> Rescan Library`
+          in the menu on top of the application window will only detect newly added or removed tracks but no modifications of existing tracks!
+This is a known limitation.

 Popular software to edit metadata of audio files include:
   * `Mp3tag <https://www.mp3tag.de/en/index.html>`_ (Windows)